 Different types of clients have different expectations from their attorneys.
 Depending on the type of case, an attorney that is used to represent large corporations with sophisticated in-house legal teams, may not be the best fit for an individual with a specific legal issue.

 While it is your lawyer’s job to be an advocate for you, it is important to have a realistic view of the pros and cons of your case.
-This will avoid being surprised by certain events down the road, like for example, being hit with a motion to dismiss.
+This will avoid being surprised by certain events down the road, like, for example, being hit with a motion to dismiss.
 A good litigation attorney will give you the strengths and weaknesses of your case upfront so you can mentally prepare.

-In addition to strengths and weaknesses, you should also ask the lawyer what is the likely outcome of the case based on what they know.
+In addition to strengths and weaknesses, you should also ask the lawyer what the likely outcome of the case is based on what they know.
 This question will help determine if your case has a good chance of success before wasting time.
 The attorney must have the know-how and confidence to win your case.

 The lawyer you are speaking you may not necessarily be the one handling your case in court.
 It's usually best to know who will be representing you in court ahead of time.
 If you converse with the individual in front of you, you will feel more assured.